 Fishing at Mornington Pier

-Mornington pier can be fished all year round. there are many different species that can be caught here including squid, garfish, whiting, salmon, snapper, silver trevally, leather jacket, rays and more.
+Mornington pier can be fished all year round with many different species that can be caught including squid, garfish, whiting, salmon, snapper, silver trevally, leather jacket, rays and more.
 Prized catches would include large snapper during summer, large squid during winter and an abundance of garfish in between.
 Fishing dawn or dusk on the incoming high tide is often peak times to catch fish especially when the wind is chopping up a little.
 Fishing is also generally better in the area during the summer and autumn seasons.

 Good bait choices include pilchard, blue bait, silver whiting, raw chicken strips, prawns, maggots, silverfish, glacies, and squid tentacles.
 If your targeting species such as garfish then remember to berley an isolated area frequently which will help greatly with catch rates.
 You can buy premade berley mix or make your own.
 A simple mix of bread and tuna oil will work well.